 Pinner Players has survived changes in culture, leisure activity and venue; it continues to attract members and audiences and despite television, cinema, the internet and the pace of modern life we continue to go from strength to strength.
 Each year, new members of all ages discover the ability within themselves to entertain an audience and the satisfaction of working together as a team - there really is nothing quite like the exhilaration of a cast party after a successful production!

 If you've ever been tempted to take part in a play, come along to one of our auditions or rehearsals and see what you've been missing.
-It's never too soon or too late to start.
+It's never too late to start.
 Click here to join us.